godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``65536`` |
 +-----------+-----------+

 Max amount of elements renderable in a frame.
-If more than this are visible per frame, they will be dropped.
+If more elements than this are visible per frame, they will not be drawn.
 Keep in mind elements refer to mesh surfaces and not meshes themselves.
+Setting this low will slightly reduce memory usage and may decrease shader compile times, particularly on web.
+For most uses, the default value is suitable, but consider lowering as much as possible on web export.

 ----